egison/egison/docs/reference/builtin-data.rst

 Undefined
 =========

-``undefined`` is a useful built-in data that you can put where you have not written yet.
+``undefined`` is a useful built-in data you can put where you have not written yet.